Before you start PrEP

 You must have a 4th generation HIV test before or as you start PrEP.
 A blood sample will be taken, usually from your arm, and sent to a laboratory.
 This test has a window period of around 45 days.

 The window period is the time between when you may have been exposed to HIV, and the point when the test will give an accurate result.
-During the window period, you can be infected with HIV but still have a negative HIV test.
+During the window period, you could get HIV but still have a negative HIV test.

 If there is a chance that you have been exposed to HIV in the last 45 days, tell your healthcare provider.
 You may need more blood tests and a repeat HIV test 45 days (or around 6 weeks) after starting PrEP.
 This is to make sure that an early infection is not missed.